Samuel J. Tilden

-Tilden was born on February 9, 1814, into a wealthy family in New Lebanon, New York.
-Attracted to politics at a young age, he became a protégé of Martin Van Buren, the eighth President of the United States.
+Tilden was born in 1814 into a wealthy family in New Lebanon, New York.
+Attracted to politics at a young age, he became a protégé of Martin Van Buren.
 After studying at Yale University and New York University School of Law, Tilden began a legal career in New York City, becoming a noted corporate lawyer.
-He served in the New York State Assembly and helped launch Van Buren's third party, anti-slavery candidacy in the 1848 United States presidential election.
-Although he opposed Abraham Lincoln in the 1860 United States presidential election, Tilden supported the Union during the American Civil War.
-After the Civil War, Tilden was selected as the chairman of the New York State Democratic Committee and managed Democratic nominee Horatio Seymour's campaign in the 1868 United States presidential election.
+He served in the New York State Assembly and helped launch Van Buren's candidacy in the 1848 United States presidential election.
+A War Democrat who opposed slavery, Tilden opposed Abraham Lincoln in the 1860 presidential election, but later supported him and the Union during the Civil War.
+Afterward, he became the chairman of the New York State Democratic Committee and managed Horatio Seymour's campaign in the 1868 presidential election.

 Tilden initially cooperated with the state party's Tammany Hall faction, but he broke with them in 1871 due to boss William M. Tweed's rampant corruption.
-Tilden won election as Governor of New York in 1874, and in that office he helped break up the "Canal Ring".
-Tilden's battle against public corruption, along with his personal fortune and electoral success in the country's most populous state, made him the leading candidate for the Democratic nomination for president in 1876.
-Tilden was selected as the nominee on the second ballot of the 1876 Democratic National Convention.
-In the general election, Tilden faced Republican candidate Rutherford B. Hayes, another governor with reform credentials.
+Tilden won election as governor of New York in 1874, and in that office, he helped break up the Canal Ring.
+His battle against public corruption, along with his personal fortune and electoral success in New York, made him the leading candidate for the Democratic nomination for president in 1876.
+Tilden was selected as the party's nominee on the second ballot.
+In the general election, Tilden faced Republican nominee Rutherford B. Hayes.
 Tilden focused his campaign on civil service reform, support for the gold standard, and opposition to high taxes, but many of his supporters were more concerned with ending Reconstruction in the Southern United States.

-Tilden won the popular vote by 250,000 votes.
-However, 20 electoral votes were in dispute, leaving both Tilden and Hayes without a majority of the electoral vote.
+Tilden won the popular vote by 250,000 votes but 20 electoral votes were in dispute, leaving Tilden and Hayes without a majority of the electoral vote.
 As Tilden had won 184 electoral votes, one vote shy of a majority, a Hayes victory required that he sweep all of the disputed electoral votes.
 Against Tilden's wishes, Congress appointed the bipartisan Electoral Commission to settle the controversy.
-Republicans had a one-seat advantage on the Electoral Commission, and decided in a series of party-line rulings that Hayes had won all of the disputed electoral votes.
+Republicans had a one-seat advantage on the Commission, and decided in a series of party-line rulings that Hayes had won all of the disputed electoral votes.
 In the Compromise of 1877, Democratic leaders agreed to accept Hayes as the victor in return for the end of Reconstruction.
-Friends tried to make Tilden a major contender for the Democratic presidential nomination in the 1880 and 1884 presidential elections, but he had left politics and declined to run.
-He died on August 4, 1886, at the age of 72.
+Tilden is the only presidential candidate to win an absolute majority of the popular vote while losing the election.
+He subsequently left politics and died in 1886.